wangyu-/UDPspeeder/doc/udpspeeder_openvpn.md

 comp-lzo no

-fragment 1200       ##### very important    you can turn it up a bit. but,the lower the safer mssfix 1200         ##### very important
+fragment 1200       ##### very important    you can turn it up a bit. but, the lower the safer mssfix 1200         ##### very important

 sndbuf 2000000      ##### important